Koh Ker: Looting

 Statue of Brahma, Koh Ker style, 925-950 ca., Musée Guimet, Paris.

 None of the immense, expressive and beautiful sculptures are left at the site.
 Numerous of them were stolen and are standing now in museums and also in private collections.
 Some statues were put away by government organizations to protect them from looters.
 Many masterpieces of Koh Ker are now in the collection of the National Museum in Phnom Penh.

 In late 2011, the remote location drew media attention worldwide when Sotheby's attempted to sell a statue of a mythical Khmer Empire warrior.
 In March 2012, the US and Cambodian governments filed court documents to seize the statue that they purport was illegally removed from the site.
 A twin statue, also linked to the Koh Ker site, is on display at the Norton Simon Museum in Pasadena, California.

 Religion

 Before Koh Ker became capital of the Khmer empire (928 AD), numerous sanctuaries with Shiva-lingas existed already.
 Koh Ker was a cult site where Shiva had been worshipped a long time.
 Also Jayavarman IV was an ardent worshipper of this Hindu god.
-As later kings (whose residence was not in Koh Ker) changed from Hinduism to Buddhism they gave orders to make the necessary adjustments at their temples.
+As later kings (whose residence was not in Koh Ker) also followed Buddhism, they gave orders to make the necessary adjustments at their temples.
 Because of its remoteness, the sanctuaries at Koh Ker were spared from these interventions.